Want a cracking not-for-profit campaign? Consider a professional

 Source: ACNC

-An ACNC spokesperson confirmed that AMDA Foundation is a registered charity and is up to date with it’s reporting requirements.
+An ACNC spokesperson confirmed that AMDA Foundation is a registered charity and is up to date with its reporting requirements.

-The spokesperson said that while the regulator can’t comment on the circumstances of a charity other than what is shown on the Charity Register, anyone can raise a concern about a charity with the ACNC.
+The spokesperson said that while the regulator can’t comment on the circumstances of a charity other than what is shown from the Charity Register, anyone can raise a concern about a charity with the ACNC.

 “If a concern is raised, the ACNC cannot keep the person who raised the concern informed about any investigation we may be undertaking,” the spokesperson said.